-On July 26, 2021, the Company announced that it had engaged an arm's length service provider, Jonathan Carroll (the "Consultant") to provide strategic advisory and consulting services to the Company (the "Consulting Services") for a 24-month period, subject to extension or termination in accordance with the provisions of the consulting agreement entered into relating to the Consulting Services.
-As partial consideration for the Consulting Services, the Company will grant an aggregate of 1,500,000 warrants (the "Consultant Warrants") to purchase Common Shares to the Consultant as follows: (i) 300,000 Consultant Warrants following the second month of the term of the Consulting Services (the "Consulting Term"); (ii) 300,000 Consultant Warrants following the sixth month of the Consulting Term; (iii) 400,000 Consultant Warrants following the 12th month of the Consultant Warrants upon the Company reaching certain sales targets for fiscal 2022.
+On July 26, 2021, the Company announced that it had engaged an arm's length service provider, Jonathan Carroll (the "Consultant") to provide strategic advisory and consulting services to the Company (the "Consulting Services") for a 24month period, subject to extension or termination in accordance with the provisions of the consulting agreement (the "Carroll Agreement") between the Company and the Consultant.
+As partial consideration for the Consulting Services, the Company agreed to issue an aggregate of 1,500,000 warrants (the "Consultant Warrants") to purchase Common Shares to the Consultant as follows: (i) 300,000 Consultant Warrants following the second month of the term of the Consulting Services (the "Consulting Term"); (ii) 300,000 Consultant Warrants following the sixth month of the Consulting Term; (iii) 400,000 Consultant Warrants following the 12th month of the Consulting Term; and (iv) 500,000 Consultant Warrants upon the Company reaching certain sales targets for fiscal 2022.
+On September 27, 2021, the Company issued 300,000 Consultant Warrants following the second month of the Consultant Warrant will entitle the Consultant to purchase one Common Share at an exercise price of \$0.09 per share for a period of 24 months from the date of issuance.